Wakefield Beasley & Associates

-Led by founders Lamar Wakefield and John Beasley, this firm has offices in a variety of cities nationwide.
-Although not located in Atlanta, Wakefield Beasley & Associates is selected for its iconic contribution to the city: the mixed-use portion of the home of the Atlanta Braves.
-The firm has designed office buildings, movie theaters and theme parks, golf course clubhouses and conference hotels, and resorts.
+Led by its chairman and CEO John “Ozzie” Nelson Jr., Wakefield Beasley & Associates has offices in a variety of cities nationwide.
+Although not headquartered in Atlanta, Wakefield Beasley & Associates qualifies for this listing for its iconic contribution to the city: the mixed-use portion of the home of the Atlanta Braves.
+The firm has designed office buildings, movie theaters, theme parks, golf course clubhouses, conference hotels, and resorts.
 It has also contributed to the creation of several civic, courthouse, and educational structures in the American South, including communities throughout the state of Georgia.
 Operating with teams, each led by experienced designers who excel in a particular project type, the firm strives to achieve optimal results through both specialization and collaboration, encouraging design teams to challenge one another and to seek shared solutions.
-The firm aims to create beautiful and sustainable buildings that are highly flexible, marketable, and cost effective to own and operate.
+The firm aims to create beautiful and sustainable buildings that are highly flexible, marketable, and cost-effective to own and operate.

 Davis Architects, Inc.

 Julee Potter, AIA, LEED AP

 1000 Marietta Street NW, Suite 304, Atlanta, GA 30318